isc-projects/kea/doc/guide/dhcp4-srv.rst

 limited.

-Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances as discussed in `Unspecified Parameters for DHCPv4 Option
+Most of the parameters in the "option-data" structure are optional and can be omitted in some circumstances as discussed in :ref:`dhcp4-option-data-defaults`.
-Configuration <#dhcp4-option-data-defaults>`__.

 It is possible to specify or override options on a per-subnet basis.
-If clients connected to most of your subnets are expected to get the same values of a given option, you should use global options; you can then override specific values for a small number of subnets.
-On the other hand, if you use different values in each subnet, it does not make sense to specify global option values; rather, you should set only subnet-specific ones.
+If clients connected to most subnets are expected to get the same values of a given option, administrators should use global options; it is possible to override specific values for a small number of subnets.
+On the other hand, if different values are used in each subnet, it does not make sense to specify global option values; rather, only subnet-specific ones should be set.

 The following commands override the global DNS servers option for a particular subnet, setting a single DNS server with address 192.0.2.3: